lotov/lcode3d/docs/overview/window_and_grids.rst

 .. note::
-   The muddy 'window width' concept is no longer referenced in LCODE 3D to ease up the inevitable confusion about what it actually means and how it relates to ``config.grid_step_size``.
+   The muddy concept of 'window width' is no longer referenced in LCODE 3D to ease up the inevitable confusion about what it actually means and how it relates to ``config.grid_step_size``.
-   Please refrain from thinking in these terms and head over to the following subsectionf for more useful ones.
+   Please refrain from thinking in these terms and head over to the following subsection for more useful ones.

 .. _reflect_and_plasma_boundaries: